 As a taxpayer being audited, you have every right to ask questions where you see fit.
 You are not a push-over so don’t act like one.
 Just because an audit may feel intimidating or daunting does not mean you should feel powerless.
 Speak up.
 If you are unsure about what is going on or where the auditor is finding support for their decision, ask them.
 That way, if you feel that they are in the wrong, you can open up a discussion about it.

 6. Do Not Give the Auditor Original Documents

 I cannot stress this enough…make copies of everything.
 You’ll be glad you did.
 And whatever you do, do not give the auditor original documents.
 The chances of you ever getting those back are slim to none and even if you do manage to get them back it will only be after you have asked and asked and months after the audit.
 It is completely acceptable for you to give them copies of originals and you should definitely do so.
 You should store all of your original documents someplace safe and keep copies handy.

 7. Do Not Appear Before an Auditor Without an Attorney

 This is actually the single, most-important piece of advice I can offer you.
 Just as you would never speak to a police officer without an attorney, you should definitely have an attorney present when being audited.
+You should look for specialists that provide all-around help like audit services by Price Bailey LLP.
 Tax attorneys know the ins and outs of all the tax laws and they know the IRS manual backward and forward—the good ones do anyway—so they will know when the auditor is looking beyond his or her scope of authority and how to put a stop to it.
 Tax lawyers also know all of the tax loopholes and various exceptions to the laws so they can better fight for you.